 § 914 [934, 954].
 Purposes.

-Timber Operations shall be conducted to: meet the goal of maximum sustained production of high quality timber products; minimize breakage of merchantable timber; prevent unreasonable damage to residual trees, Reproduction, and fish and wildlife habitat as identified in the PlanTHP, or contained in the Rules, reproduction, and Riparian vegetation; prevent degradation of the quality and Beneficial Uses of water; prevent degradation of the Beneficial Functions of Riparian Zones; and maintain site productivity by minimizing soil disturbanceloss.
+Timber Operations shall be conducted to: meet the goal of maximum sustained production of high quality timber products; minimize breakage of merchantable timber; prevent unreasonable damage to residual trees, Reproduction, and fish and wildlife habitat as identified in the PlanTHP, or contained in the Rules, reproduction, and Riparian vegetation; prevent degradation of the quality and Beneficial Uses of water; do not potentially cause significant adverse site-specific and cumulative Impacts to the beneficial functions of Riparian zones and maintain site productivity by minimizing soil loss. . eloss.

 The following provisions shall be applied in a manner which achieves this standard.